leonidaspir/uranus-editor-scripting/README.md

 The extension provides a simple toggle on/off button and it will automatically run the uranus editor loader after the editor has finished loading.

+## Progress

+This framework is still considered an alpha release with many outstanding features in development.

+It has been used a lot in production though several stability issues remain.
+If you find yourself in any weird situation or your editor crashes the best solution usually is to reload the editor page.

 ## API

 There is a number of methods available, both to be added to your script type and that can be called directly.